SiliconLabs/training_examples/dev_lab_arduino_matter_mood_light/README.md

 ### Commissioning

-Commissioning into a Matter over Thread network follows the normal process of scanning a QR or entering a manual code in the app for your chosen Matter ecosystem.
+Commissioning into a Matter over Thread network follows the normal process of scanning a QR code or entering a manual code in the app for your chosen Matter ecosystem.
 For Google Home you *may* need to enable test certificates in the Google Developer Console for your Google Home account, the [Quick Start - Matter in Google Home](https://youtu.be/R_kpSO7PtUo) YouTube video walks through this process.

 A URL to the QR Code and the manual code are both output by the application to the serial port during start up.